bobbingwide/oik-events/README.md

 ## Upgrade Notice
 # 0.1.0
+Update for a fix for the event_tickets virtual field #3

+# 0.1.0
 Now supports Event start and end dates and times.

 # 0.0.0
 Switch to oik-events to replace the All-In-One Events Calendar plugin.

 ## Changelog
+# 0.1.1
+* Changed: Comment out tracing #3
+* Fixed: Pass _start_date rather than _date.
+Theme event_tickets even when null #3
+* Tested: With WordPress 6.7.1 and WordPress Multisite

 # 0.1.0
 * Changed: Change oik_events_event_when to use _start_date #1 #2 #4
 * Changed: Set both start and end dates and the post_date #1